FJay81/PythonLinearRegression/README.md

-*currently doesn't work with negative coefficients of 'x' or y intercepts of less than 1e-4 and is just a proof of concept
+*currently doesn't work with negative coefficients of 'x' or y intercepts of less than 1e-4 and is just a proof of concept Please use the the newest possible release as they will have updated code and bug fixes etc